Blinding flash of the obvious, Corfu food is yummy. Very yummy. Delicious!

 Another meat dish!
 Stoufado is made using pieces of beef marinated with wine and cooked with garlic, carrot, onion, rosemary, sage, salt and pepper.
 It is, then, cooked with pork, olive oil and a little bit of sugar.

 Bourdeto is another typical Corfiot dish.
 It can be made using different types of fishes, but the recipe remains the same.
-The fish is cooked with onion, red pepper, tomato sauce and lemon juice.
+The fish is cooked with onion, red pepper and lemon juice.
 The result?
 A delicious fish dish!

 This is a kind of pie stuffed with a mix of different meats (pork, beef, bacon, chicken, sausage), pasta, cheese and dill.
 If you are a meat lover, don’t miss to try it!